UW-Advanced-Robotics-Lab/uwarl-libbarrett/README.md

 Here, we examine the causes of periodic/persistant causes of Gravity compensation calibration failure, particularly when executing pose 8 mentioned in the above documentation of the poses being adhered to during calibration.

-Upon examining the Error log-files, located in `/var/log/syslog', it is still unclear what is the cause of the failure:
+Upon examining the Error log-files `syslog`, located in `/var/log/', it is still unclear what is the cause of the failure:

 ```
 Mar  1 09:03:45 localhost bt-wam-gravitycal: ProductManager::ProductManager()